-When the whining persists for several minutes, try saying the word for “potty” that you are using to train.
-If the dog reacts to this word, they may have the need to go outside to relieve themselves.
+When the whining persists for several minutes, try saying the word “potty” that you are using to train.
+If the dog reacts to this word, it may have the need to go outside to relieve itself.
 You may try opening the cage and taking the dog outside.

-Do not yell at your dog for whining or hit its cage.
+Do not yell at your dog or hit its cage for whining.
 This will only make the problem a bigger challenge.